-Besides wondering through its Old Town’s winding, cobblestoned streets and exploring those colourful houses, the Lauch river, its arched bridges and everything around it is the main attraction.
+Besides wandering through its Old Town’s winding, cobblestoned streets, and exploring those colorful houses, the Lauch river, its arched bridges, and everything around it is the main attraction.
 It’s a small river, but very charming, and the riverfront is the most charming part of Colmar.
-There is a part of this riverfront called Little Venice, with those charming houses and cafes are lining the riverbanks, and lush greenery between them – very picturesque.
+There is a part of this riverfront called Little Venice, with those charming houses and cafes are lining the riverbanks, and lush greenery between them — very picturesque.
 There is a part of Little Venice called The Fisherman’s Quay (Quai de la Poissonnerie) and it is one of the most beautiful streets in Colmar.
 You can explore this part of the city by foot or you can take a short cruise down the river.

 Bassano del Grappa, Italy